 Disney is separating guests into groups depending on if they are staying at a Disney World hotel and what kind of ticket they have.
 Each group will be given a specific date they start making park reservations.

-Guests with existing hotel reservations, valid park tickets, and annual passholders will all get priority over the regular public.
+Guests with existing Disney World hotel reservations, get priority over annual passholders and the regular public.

 When Can I Make a Reservation?